NicolaGernone/Api_vcf/README.md

 - First Step:

+In the [Makefile](/Makefile) under loaddatavcf change the vcf file name with the new one, and make sure that is contained in the Api_vcf or puth the relative path with the name.

 In the terminal cd in Api_vcf repository and run the command `make first`.
 This command will build the docker and make all the migrations and run the server.
 It will load the vcf record in the DB too.
 Maximum record of 5000.